earthlab/earthpy/README.md

 1. Quickly access pre-created data subsets used in the earth-analytics courses hosted on [www.earthdatascience.org](https://www.earthdatascience.org)
 2. Download other datasets that they may want to use in their workflows.

+EarthPy's design was inspired by the `raster` and `sp` package functionality available to `R` users.

 ## View Example EarthPy Applications in Our Documentation Gallery